wearefriday/spectre/README.md

 ## Tests

 [Rspec](http://rspec.info/) and [Cucumber](https://cucumber.io) are included in the project.
 Test coverage is minimal but please don't follow our lead, write tests for anything you add.
 Use `rspec && rake cucumber` to run the existing tests.

-## TODO

-* upgrade to Rails 5 when released
-* use ActionCable on Run::show view to update list as tests are submitted
-* ability to set a limit for the number of test runs to keep (which means we can keep screenshots for passing tests too, cleaner UI)
-* refactor baselines into their own model/table, one row per unique key (also store the test info here) so that tests can be blatted but the baseline screenshots and info remain